impulsado/wannaNotes/Projects/ILEARNYOU/ILY - Easy/ILY - Keylogger/ILY - Keylogger.md

 Now that we are checking all possible characters, it is important to determine how we are going to get that “alarm” informing us that a key on the keyboard has been pressed.
 This is where `GetAsyncKeyState()` comes into play.

 `GetKeyState()` Will return that a key has been pressed only if it happens in the same “instant”; otherwise, it will not detect it.
-This isn't really convenient in our case, so we will use `GetAsyncKeyState()` instead, because it can retrieve the state of a key pressed at any time.
+This isn't really convenient in our case, so we will use `GetAsyncKeyState()` instead, because it can retrieve the state of a key pressed at any time (Because its Async).

 It's essential to understand how `GetAsyncKeyState()` works and the best way to implement it.
 You will see three types of implementations:
-- `GetAsyncKeyState(key) == -32767`: Verifies if a key has been pressed and released.
 - `GetAsyncKeyState(key) & 0x0001`: Verifies if a key has been pressed since the last call.
 - `GetAsyncKeyState(key) & 0x8000`: Verifies if a key is currently being pressed.
+- `GetAsyncKeyState(key) == -32767`: Verifies if a key has been pressed and released.
 [//]: Note that (0xFFFF8001)Hexa == (-32767)Ca2

 ```ad-question